main menu

 Diagnosis required by a licensed medical professional

-The virus spreads easily through skin-to-skin contact and contaminated objects like towels, gym equipment, or shared personal items.
-In children, lesions commonly appear on the face, neck, arms, and trunk, while in adults, they may affect the genital area due to sexual transmission.
-Individuals with weakened immune systems or eczema are more prone to widespread or persistent outbreaks.
-At Revelus De...
+The virus spreads easily through direct skin-to-skin contact and contaminated objects such as towels, gym equipment, and shared personal items.
+In children, molluscum lesions often appear on the face, neck, arms, and trunk, while in adults, they may develop in the genital area due to sexual transmission.
+People with eczema or weakened immune systems are at higher risk for widespread or persistent outbr...
 More

-The virus spreads easily through skin-to-skin contact and contaminated objects like towels, gym equipment, or shared personal items.
-In children, lesions commonly appear on the face, neck, arms, and trunk, while in adults, they may affect the genital area due to sexual transmission.
-Individuals with weakened immune systems or eczema are more prone to widespread or persistent outbreaks.
+The virus spreads easily through direct skin-to-skin contact and contaminated objects such as towels, gym equipment, and shared personal items.
+In children, molluscum lesions often appear on the face, neck, arms, and trunk, while in adults, they may develop in the genital area due to sexual transmission.
+People with eczema or weakened immune systems are at higher risk for widespread or persistent outbreaks.

 Dermatologist applying cream to patients Molluscum